Swarfcast

 The concept of an ESOP to me has always seemed extraordinary yet at the same time a little hard to grasp.
 E-S-O-P is an acronym for Employee Stock Ownership Plan.
 Basically it means an employee owned company.
 Our guest on today’s podcast is Rich Gaffney, Vice President of Commercial Operations at Sentry Equipment, a 100-year-old manufacturing company in Wisconsin that has been employee owned since 1986.

-Rich and I discuss the business structure of ESOPs and most importantly the profound impact that employee ownership can have on company culture and workforce engagement.
+Rich and I discussed the business structure of ESOPs and most importantly the profound impact that employee ownership can have on company culture and workforce engagement.
 Even if you have no desire to make your company an ESOP, this interview will give you some ideas to think about as far as how to get people in your business feeling more empowered and committed.

 Listen on your favorite podcast app using pod.link.

-View the podcast on our YouTube Channel.
+View the podcast at the bottom of this post or on our YouTube Channel.

 Follow us on Social and never miss an update!